 LMS Software Comparison: Questions and Strategies

-Read on for our comprehensive guide on conducting an LMS comparison, from defining your organisational needs to the different integrations you may need, all the way to the critical questions you should be asking suppliers.
+Read on for our comprehensive guide on conducting an LMS software comparison, from defining your organisational needs to the different integrations you may need, all the way to the critical questions you should be asking suppliers.

 Step 1: Identify your company’s needs

 An older workforce, a workforce that doesn’t use a lot of tech in their day-to-day (it can happen!) or those who don’t have easy access to their own technology may struggle with an online training platform.
-If this is the case, you may need more training support from the supplier to help people master the platform.
+Most older adults don’t adopt technology if they simply don’t find it useful.

-Aspersions on the older generation aside, not helping your people understand how to use a new technology will directly impact their willingness to accept and use it.
+Aspersions on the older generation aside, not helping learners and administrators understand how to use a new technology will directly impact their willingness to accept and use it.
 Similarly, you need to give them proof it will improve their day-to-day experience at work.
-We’ve learnt most older adults don’t adopt technology if they simply don’t find it useful.
-Without usage, an LMS will be an extraneous addition to your organisational ecosystem.
+It may be that you need training and technical support from the vendor to help people master the platform.

 The impact of not considering your employees’ needs may be felt in project delays, loss of revenue, future resistance to change and lowered employee morale.
 This is usually evident when employees feel change management is poorly handled (we refer you back to effectively defining your goals, above).
 Stubborn employees could impact your organisation’s ability to innovate and evolve, meaning you face being left at the back of the pack in consumers’ minds.